 Born and raised in Kelowna, BC, Alecia’s love for music and performance began early on as she grew up singing in her church and excelled in Royal Conservatory classical piano.
 She also enjoyed acting and spent a great deal of time performing in school musicals and community performances.
 Alecia was introduced to country music at a young age by her parents, who have been devoted supporters of Alecia’s musical goals and dreams.
-Some of her first musical influences include Martina McBride, Faith Hill, Shania, Dolly, Paul Brandt, and CCR, to name a few.
-Reflecting on her country music roots Alecia says, “Country was definitely not considered “cool” where I grew up, but it was my passion, a part of me, and I really didn’t care that the other kids teased me about it.
+Some of her first musical influences include Martina McBride, Faith Hill, Shania, Dolly, Patsy Cline, Carolyn Dawn Johnson, Terri Clark, Paul Brandt, CCR, and Elvis, to name a few.
+Reflecting on her country music roots Alecia says, “Country was definitely not considered cool where I grew up, but it was my passion, a part of me, and I really didn’t care that the other kids teased me about it.
 It has always been who I am and I have always stuck to my guns.”
-When not practicing music and performing Alecia would spend much of her spare time with her dog and other pets as well as her neighbours horses, all the while dreaming, singing, and writing songs.
+When not practicing music and performing in her growing up years Alecia would spend her spare time with her dog and other pets as well as her neighbors horses, all the while dreaming, singing, and writing songs.